Report: Fake Android Apps Were Used to Monitor Iranian Protesters

 Below is a Maltego graph showing the connections between the hamzadserver central server and the various malware:

-The target audience of this attack are users who care about their privacy and want to use the encrypted messaging service Telegram.
-Ironically, however, the fake VPN app actually spies on their activities, and spreads to their contacts without their knowledge.
+Ironically, the intended victims of this attack are users who prioritize their privacy and seek to utilize the secure messaging platform Telegram.
+However, the deceptive VPN application employed in this scenario cunningly spies on their activities and surreptitiously propagates itself to their contacts, all without their awareness.

 Since governments all over the world are actively recording and tracking citizens who legally protest, it is advisable to take security measures and be wary of messages that suggest to install apps, even if the name of the app is familiar and the message comes from a known contact.